Self-Study

 Upon successful completion of this course, participants will be able to:

-- Note ways to mitigate and overcome a lack of segregation of duties;
+- Define ways to overcome lack of segregation of duties

-- Recognize which internal controls will detect weaknesses and aid in the prevention or detection of fraud; and
+- Associate certain internal controls with the prevention or detection of fraud

 Course Specifics